 Coordinated by UNHCR and Arizona State University, the Connected Learning in Crisis Consortium (CLCC) was founded in 2016.
 The CLCC aims to promote, coordinate and support the provision of quality higher education in contexts of conflict, crisis and displacement through Connected Learning.

 Connected Learning is an innovative form of higher education that uses information technology to combine face-to-face and online learning.
 It enables students living in remote areas to connect with top universities and to exchange knowledge globally.
-Since 2010, over 6.500 refugee learners in 11 countries have participated in Connected Learning programmes.
+Since 2010, over 25,000 refugee learners in 23 countries have participated in Connected Learning programmes.